brendanhay/credentials/README.md

 Please see the [introductory blog post](http://brendanhay.nz/credentials) for more information.

-If Haskell is not your thing, check out [credstash](https://github.com/fugue/credstash), the project that inspired `credentials`.
+If Haskell is not your thing, check out [credstash](https://github.com/fugue/credstash), the Python project that inspired `credentials`.

 ## Setup